abdussamiyakoob/hw1/README.md

 <img src="outside.jpg" width="30%"> <img src="elevator2.JPG" width="33%"> <img src="hw1.Yakoob.gif" width="33%">

-The Elevator I have chosen today is in Park East – Student Living

 If you look at the buttons outside the elevator, there’s no arrow, just two buttons up and down with no signs.
 That can land up a lot of people into confusion because there needs to be a certain direction for a person to assume if he needs to go down or up.